open-dollar/od-docs/docs/od-use-cases.md

 ---
-description: An incomplete list of things you can build with or on top of RAI
+description: An incomplete list of things you can build with or on top of OD
 ---

 # RAI Use-Cases